mozilla/release-services/src/releng_docs/projects/shipit-static-analysis.rst

 This secret holds the configuration for all the services, you can look at the ``shipit-static-analysis`` section for more details.

+If you need to make some changes to this secret, create a copy of this secret in your own namespace; and use its name everywhere the ``master`` secret is mentioned in this documentation.

 2. Taskcluster client
 """""""""""""""""""""